 Trucking can be a lucrative career, but it's not without some hidden costs.
 Hours on the road can keep truckers away from home for weeks at a time.
 Truckers are also at much higher risk for health problems such as obesity and heart attacks, and studies show they're more likely to smoke—all of which can add up to increased medical costs.
 On top of these costs, which can be hard to quantify in dollar amounts, there are also some predictable costs to keep in mind.

-A survey by the American Transportation Research Institute (ATRI) notes that fuel costs are consistently the biggest cost for motor carriers, representing about 30 to 40 percent of a trucker's costs.
-"Every time you fill the tank it's at least $1,000," says Norita Taylor of OOIDA.
-"Depending on the price of fuel, and how much weight you're pulling, it can really add up."
+A survey by the American Transportation Research Institute (ATRI) notes that fuel costs are consistently the most significant cost for motor carriers, representing about 30 to 40 percent of a trucker's costs.
+"Every time you fill the tank, it's at least $1,000," says Norita Taylor of OOIDA.
+"Depending on the price of fuel, and how much weight you're pulling, it can add up."

 In addition to buying your truck, you'll need to consider maintenance and repairs.
 The ATRI survey found that motor carriers hold on to their trucks for a little over 10 years on average, and vehicles need more repairs as they get older.
 "Maintenance is more costly than on cars," notes Dave Osiecki of Scopelitis Transportation Consulting.
 "Roadside breakdowns can be very costly."

 If you're a leased operator, the trucking company will cover primary and cargo liability insurance, but you'll have to pay for physical damage coverage, in addition to non-trucking liability coverage (to cover you when you are driving your truck for personal use).
 "The rates vary a lot," according to Walter Stieg, chairman of Stieg and Associates, which writes insurance policies for truckers.
 "But the average guy with a $100,000 tractor and a $50,000 trailer long-haul could easily be paying $10,000 to $12,000 for the premium."